-Peter Hickman joined a select group of riders to win two races in a day at the Isle of Man TT Races, fuelled by Monster Energy, when he dominated the RL360 Superstock race to win by 26.045s from Dean Harrison (Silicone Engineering Kawasaki).
+Peter Hickman joined a select group of riders to win two races in a day at the Isle of Man TT Races when he dominated the RL360 Superstock race.

 The Smiths Racing BMW rider followed up his Monster Energy Supersport success from earlier in the day to take his fifth TT victory – and his third of the week - with David Johnson (Honda Racing) taking his maiden TT podium in third as he got the better of Michael Dunlop on the final lap by just 0.208s.

 A superb first sector saw Hickman lead through Glen Helen on the opening lap, - 1.68s ahead of Harrison with James Hillier a similar distance back in third.
 Dunlop slotted into fourth ahead of Michael Rutter and Davey Todd who was having a storming ride in sixth.

 Hickman increased his lead by a further seven tenths of a second at Ballaugh, while Dunlop moved ahead of Hillier for third.
 At Ramsey Hairpin the Burton upon Trent rider’s advantage had grown to 3.978s.
 Harrison was now almost five seconds clear of Dunlop with Hillier, Conor Cummins and Johnson occupying fourth to sixth positions.